ptle/CSBlog/README.md

 1. Make sure Python is downloaded.
 If not downloaded, go to https://www.python.org/downloads/ to download
 2. Download CS Blog repository to computer
 3. Navigate to the folder using powershell or terminal.
+4. Install google app engine
-4. Run command ("dev_appserver.py app.yaml")
+5. Run command ("dev_appserver.py app.yaml")
-5. Open http://localhost:8080/ on browser to view.
+6. Open http://localhost:8080/ on browser to view.

 ## Website:
 1. The website is also live at: https://csblog-155922.appspot.com/